vrrdnt/youtube-collector/README.md

 Once finished, restart your computer.

 ### Installing the required libraries
-Open the folder of this project you downloaded and extracted, and run **setup.bat**.
+Open the folder of this project you downloaded and extracted, and run **setup.py**.

 #### If the program fails and you need FFMPEG
 A detailed, easy-to-follow guide for installing FFMPEG is [here](https://www.wikihow.com/Install-FFmpeg-on-Windows).